localstack/docs/content/en/user-guide/aws/elastic-compute-cloud/index.md

 {{< /alert >}}

 {{< alert title="Note">}}
+LocalStack does not clean up any Dockerized instances when shutting down.
+The Docker containers backing the EC2 instance continue running even after LocalStack is stopped.
-LocalStack does not clean up any Docker containers it has created.
-To terminate the EC2 instance, you will need to make a [`TerminateInstances`](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_TerminateInstances.html) API call to stop the Docker container before stopping the LocalStack instance.
+You need to explicitly call the [`TerminateInstances`](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_TerminateInstances.html) API to stop and remove these containers before stopping the LocalStack.
 {{< /alert >}}

 ## Docker backend